alastairpatrick/nopy/README.md

 Install and run python dependencies in node.js project.

 This project provides an alternative to a python virtual environment for node.js projects.
 It aims to make pip work more like npm.
+It supports pythons 2 and 3.

 ## Installation

-First, nopy's commands are wrappers for python and pip, which are prerequisites that must already be installed.
-Python must be on the PATH.
+First, nopy's commands are wrappers for python.
+Python must be installed already and on PATH.

 Suppose we create an empty project with a package.json file:
 ```